schwarzkopfb/c11n/readme.md

 ### c11n.loadFromEnv([options]) ⇒ Object

-_options.prefix_: Include only those `env` variables which are starting with this prefix.
+_options.prefix_ Include only those `env` variables which are starting with this prefix.
 Defaults to `null`.

 Parse configuration from `process.env` and return result immediately.